thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ---

-# 2. How to convert JSON Data from a String to a Author Java instance with JSON-B (MicroProfile)?
+# 2. How to convert JSON Data from a String to a Author Java instance with JSON-B?

 When we get the result of the response of our endpoint `getAuthor` the result is a text in a JSON format, but we want use data in an instance of a Author class.